TvdW/tdf-waitlist/frontend/src/Pages/Guide/guides/xup/guide.md

 **Getting out of starter**

 1. Get armor compensation skills to lvl 4
 2. Start upgrade to a basic fit.
-Do the tank and rig change first !
+Do the tank and rig change first!
 On vindicator you can fit a burst aerator if you add a faction damage control and a second centii-A type you can change the rigs.
 Similar thing applies to nightmare.
 3. Get full basic fit
 4. Finnish training/injecting the basic skills, including T2 guns.
 5. Pat yourself on the back!
 You are not longer starter